-They aren’t too long, and they aren’t too expensive: 18-month broadband deals hit that sweet spot.
-Let’s take a look at what you can expect from an 18-month contract, and how to find the best one for your household.
+18-month broadband deals hit that sweet spot.
+They’re neither too long nor too expensive.
+Read on and find out what you can expect from an 18-month contract, and how to find the best one for your household.

 What is an 18-month broadband contract?

-Shorter-term contracts, on the other hand, tend to be more costly overall but give you more flexibility.
-They’re better if you may be moving house next year, or simply aren’t dead set on sticking with the provider for a long time.
+Shorter-term contracts, however, offer flexibility.
+They’re better if you’re weighing up moving house or simply aren’t dead set on sticking with the provider for a long time.

-Once your 18 months are up, you’re free to switch without penalty – or stick around on a renewed deal or one-month rolling basis, if you prefer.
+Once your 18 months are up, you’re free to switch without penalty – or stick around on a renewed deal or one-month rolling basis, whichever suits you best.

 Which broadband providers offer the best 18-month deals?

 At the time of writing, 18-month broadband deals are available from these providers: